Yukon: Air

 Erik Nielsen Whitehorse International Airport serves as the air transport infrastructure hub, with scheduled direct flights to Calgary, Dawson City, Edmonton, Inuvik, Kelowna, Old Crow, Ottawa, Toronto–Pearson, Vancouver, Victoria, and Yellowknife.
-It was formerly connected to Frankfurt by Condor before the airline temporarily suspended the route in 2023 until completion of runway reconstruction project when services are expected to resume.
+It was formerly connected to Frankfurt by Condor before the airline temporarily suspended the route in 2023 until the completion of a runway reconstruction project when services are expected to resume.

 Rail

 The railway ceased operation in the 1980s with the first closure of the Faro mine.
 It is now run during the summer months for the tourism season, with operations between Carcross and Skagway, Alaska.

 Roads

 The Klondike Highway is one of several territorial highways in Yukon.

 Today, major land routes include the Alaska Highway, the Klondike Highway (between Skagway and Dawson City), the Haines Highway (between Haines, Alaska, and Haines Junction), and the Dempster Highway (linking Inuvik, Northwest Territories to the Klondike Highway, and the only road access route to the Arctic Ocean in Canada), all paved except for the Dempster.
 Other highways with less traffic include the Robert Campbell Highway linking Carmacks (on the Klondike Highway) to Watson Lake (Alaska Highway) via Faro and Ross River, and the Silver Trail linking the old silver mining communities of Mayo, Elsa, and Keno City to the Klondike Highway at the Stewart River bridge.
 Air travel is the only way to reach the far-north community of Old Crow.